emanuelefaja/habits/blog/posts/whatarehabits.md

 So when we change our habits, we're doing something profound: We're reshaping our identity.

-So then to answer the question: What are habits?
-They are the actions that make up our identity.
+So then to answer the original question: What are habits?

+They are the daily actions that make up our identity.